gderber/other-xwahacker/readme.txt

 Version 2.6 has minor fixes and allows re-enabling hardware 3D in GOG XvT.

+Version 2.7 uses a single .bat file to modify all game versions.
+Also supports re-enabling hardware 3D in X-Wing 95 and TIE 95.

 To patch X-Wing Alliance, extract the .bat and xwahacker.exe files somewhere and then copy xwingalliance.exe from the X-Wing Alliance installation directory there.